-To participate in the WFP Youth Institute at Purdue University, students research a global issue and write a five-page paper under the supervision of a teacher mentor (using the downloadable guidelines above).
-Each school must register their nominees separately and submit each student's research paper online no later than March 8, 2013.
-Ninth through Twelfth grade students are eligible to apply.
+To participate in the World Food Prize Youth Institute at Purdue University, students research a global issue and write a four-five page paper under the supervision of a teacher mentor.
+Each school must register their nominees separately and submit each student's research paper online no later than March 28, 2016.
+Ninth through Twelfth grade students in the 2015/16 school year are eligible to apply.

-For more information on how to participate in the World Food Prize Youth Institute at Purdue University, contact one of the Indiana State Coordinators: Donna Keener at email@example.com and (765) 494-2766 or Kelly Delp at firstname.lastname@example.org and (765) 494-9650.
+For more information on how to participate in the World Food Prize Youth Institute at Purdue University, please contact the Indiana State Coordinators: Kelly Delp at firstname.lastname@example.org and (765) 494-9650, and Donna Keener at email@example.com or (765) 494-2766.

 The Global Youth Institute: the top students at the Youth Institute will be competitively selected to represent the State of Indiana as delegates at the Global Youth Institute, held in Des Moines, October 13-15, 2016.
 There, they will join 400 other outstanding high school students and teachers from across the United States and around the world for an exciting three-day program to interact with Nobel and World Food Prize Laureates and the more than 1,000 global leaders from 65 countries attending the World Food Prize's annual international symposium.

 By participating in the Global Youth Institute, students are eligible to apply for a prestigious Borlaug-Ruan International Internship or USDA Wallace-Carver Fellowship.